bambinos/bambi/README.md

 Building without sampling can be useful if we want to inspect the internal PyMC3 model before we start the (potentially long) sampling process.
 Once we're satisfied, and wish to run the sampler, we can then simply call `model.fit()`, and the sampler will start running.

 #### Alternative back-ends
 Bambi defaults to using the NUTS MCMC sampler implemented in the PyMC3 package for all model-fitting.
-If you want to use PyMC3, you don't have to do anything special.
-The main benefit of working with PyMC3 is that since PyMC3 models are written in native Python code, you can in principle always access the full PyMC3 model yourself (given a Bambi model called `model`, the internal PyMC3 is stored in `model.backend.model`).
 However, Bambi also supports the Stan MCMC sampling package, via the [PyStan](https://github.com/stan-dev/pystan) interface.
 To switch from PyMC3 to Stan, all you have to do is specify `backend='stan'` in the `fit` call:

 ```python
 model = Model(data)